 In recognition of the Blanton Museum and Christian-Green Gallery exhibitions, the material on these Charles White pages reflects the artist's prolific work as an illustrator of book jackets, record sleeves, and other published/printed material.
 These pages also seek to chronicle something of White's extraordinary career as an exhibiting artist, by documenting catalogues and other material.
-The following archival items reflect White’s extensive and prolific career and examples from this material were including in the two exhibitions at the University of Texas at Austin in the fall semester of 2019.
+The following archival items reflect White’s extensive and prolific career and examples from this material were included in the two exhibitions at the University of Texas at Austin in the fall semester of 2019.

 The following material (all drawn from the collection/archive of Eddie Chambers) is broadly arranged chronologically, the oldest material being at the top, the most recent material being towards the bottom.